jacky-le-goldenowl/cubbi_rails_test/README.md

   Utilizes Sidekiq for processing jobs asynchronously to handle message scheduling and delivery.
 - **Seed Data Management:**
   Uses the Seedbank gem for managing seed data.

+## Overview

+- **Rails & Sidekiq**

+  - Built on Rails with Sidekiq for background job processing.

+- **API Endpoints**

+  - Provides simple endpoints for creating and deleting users.

+- **User Model**

+  - **Attributes:** first name, last name, birthday date, email, and location.
+  - **Validations:** unique email, valid email format, presence of birthday date.
+  - **Callback:** triggers update of birthday notifications when `birthday_date` is updated.

+- **BirthdayNotification Model**

+  - **Association:** belongs to a User.
+  - **Unique Constraint:** one notification per user per birthday (unique on `user_id` & `birthday`).
+  - **Enum Status:** scheduled, sent, failed, cancelled.
+  - **Tracking:** includes a `retry_count` with a maximum defined by `MAX_RETRIES`.
+  - **Constants:**
+    - `MAX_RETRIES`
+    - `NOTIFICATION_TIME`

+- **Service Objects**

+  - **ScheduleTodayNotificationService**
+    - Scans all users to check if today (in the user's local time) is their birthday.
+    - Creates or finds a BirthdayNotification.
+    - Enqueues a job to send the notification at 9 AM local time.
+  - **UpdateBirthdayNotificationService**
+    - Called via a callback when a user's `birthday_date` is updated.
+    - Cancels outdated notifications (updates status to cancelled) if the birthday changes.
+    - Optionally, enqueues a new job if needed.
+  - **UserTimeHelper Module**
+    - Provides shared time-related helper methods (e.g., `today_local`, `scheduled_time`, `user_timezone`, `birthday_today?`).
+    - Included in service objects to centralize timezone and scheduling logic.

+- **Background Jobs**

+  - **SendBirthdayNotificationJob**

+    - Responsible for sending the actual birthday notification (via Hookbin webhook API).

+  - **SendScheduledBirthdayNotificationsJob**

+    - Periodically re-enqueues pending notifications based on database data.
+    - Acts as a safeguard in case Redis (which stores jobs) loses data.
+    - Although the possibility is low, it ensures that the persistent database records can recover and re-schedule any lost notifications.

+  - **Job Scheduling**
+    - Uses sidekiq-cronjob for periodic jobs:
+      - Scanning for birthdays of user
+      - Optionally, retrying jobs if necessary (leveraging Sidekiq's built-in retry mechanism).

+- **Job Resilience**

+  - The dedicated re-enqueue job (`SendScheduledBirthdayNotificationsJob`) ensures data reliability.
+  - In the rare event of Redis data loss, persistent database records allow recovery of pending notifications.

+- **Testing**
+  - Uses RSpec for unit and integration tests.
+  - Model tests for validations, associations, and callbacks.
+  - Service tests for scheduling and updating notifications.
+  - Define factories

 ## Technologies Used